Lit2020001/CHIT-CHAT/ReadMe.md

-## A chatting Application build using MERN stack and Web Socket
+## CHIT-CHAT :- A chatting Application build using MERN stack and Web Socket